 So how can we make this into a single NFT which empowers creators through both platforms?
 How do we get this one asset compatible with both games?

-We add the two different skin files as two different resources on the same NFT.
+We add the two different skin files as two different assets on the same NFT.

 But which one gets shown on the various NFT marketplaces?

 This is where priority comes in.
-Every owner of a multi-resource NFT can order the resources by priority.
+Every owner of a multi-asset NFT can order the assets by priority.
 The marketplace should then, if it follows the standard, read one by one and show the first supported highest priority one.

 But what if neither is very good for a marketplace?
 What if they are both 3D t-poses, or even worse, a skinned texture?

-In that case, we can add a third resource, a stylized version specifically designed for display on various marketplaces and catalogs.
+In that case, we can add a third asset, a stylized version specifically designed for display on various marketplaces and catalogs.
 Kind of a "cover image" for the skin.